Palliative Care: Volunteers

 What is a Palliative Care volunteer?

-A palliative care volunteer is a vital, active and happy man or woman who has chosen to give time to assist the clients of palliative care services.
+Palliative Care volunteers at Barwon Health are an important part of the team.
+They are highly skilled, trained, and experienced and provide support to patients and their loved ones.
 Clients include patients, carers, and the patient’s family.
 Volunteers do what they do because they want to be there, and they want to help.
 Volunteers are of all ages, and a wide range of backgrounds.

 What is the role of a Palliative Care volunteer?